arnoac/CheemCoin/about.markdown

 permalink: /about/
 ---

-# About CheemsCoin
+# About MemeFi Galaxy

-CheemsCoin is an innovative project on the Solana blockchain that brings the fun and viral nature of memes into the world of decentralized finance (DeFi).
+MemeFi Galaxy is an innovative project on the Binance Smart Chain that brings the fun and viral nature of memes into the world of decentralized finance (DeFi).